CSAT survey configuration

 • Other

-• Resolution Question - Edit the wording your AI Agent uses to ask about whether it resolved customers' issues, to which they can respond either "Yes" or "No."
+• Resolution Question - Edit the wording your AI Agent uses to ask about whether it resolved end users’ issues, to which they can respond either “Yes” or “No.”

-• Additional Comments - Edit the wording your AI Agent uses to ask for additional feedback, and the placeholder hint copy where customers can type it in.
-Customers can type up to 320 characters.
+• Additional Comments - Edit the wording your AI Agent uses to ask for additional feedback, and the placeholder hint copy where end users can type it in.
+End users can type up to 320 characters.

-There are two reports to help you interpret data from your Satisfaction Survey: Customer Satisfaction Score and Satisfaction Survey Results.
+Use these reports to interpret data from your Satisfaction Survey: